kaist-avelab/K-Radar/docs/a_dataset_generation.md

-# A. K-Radar Dataset Generation Process
+# K-Radar Dataset Generation Process (from .bag files)

 This is the documentation on the process of dataset generation in K-Radar

-## A.1.
-Generating Lidar point clouds (LPCs), camera images, RTK-GPS, and IMU data from rosbag files
+## Generating Lidar point clouds (LPCs), camera images, RTK-GPS, and IMU data from rosbag files
 We have recorded the LPCs, camera images, RTK-GPS, and IMU data based on rosbag record function of ROS Melodic.

 You can generate files LPCs, images, RTK-GPS, and IMU data in '.pcd', '.png', and '.txt' as follows: